cblemaster/BasicTaskList.RazorPages/README.md

 - See the details of a task
 - Add a new (empty) folder
 - Rename a folder
-- Delete a folder (along with its contents)
+- Delete a folder (along with its tasks)
 - Add a new task to a folder
-- Make changes to a task's details, including changing a task's folder
+- Make changes to a task's details, including changing the task's folder
 - Save changes to a task's details
 - Cancel changes to a task's details
 - Delete a task from a folder